Roasted Potato Wedges coated with olive oil and fresh herbs. To make them extra special, dip them in a tangy and fresh lemon poppy-seed sauce.

 And full disclosure here, I am a double dipper.
 One dip, one bite.
 Then dip again, and bite again.
 Everybody does that, right?

 There’s one drawback to French fries, though.
-It’s the fact that they’re deep-fried.
+They’re deep-fried.
 As much as I like eating fried foods, I dislike the deep-frying and the mess and the smell that follow.
 Plus, of course, it’s not the healthiest way of cooking.

 And that’s what I did.